 For your child’s safety, we request complete health information on the Student Health/Emergency Card in TADS, including any conditions and medications.
 As changes occur during the school year, please notify the school nurse.
 This information is confidential but may only be shared with other school personnel if relevant to safety or education.

-Please refer to the Parent-Student Handbook 21-22 for important updated information regarding COVID-19 Health and safety schoool policy and guidelines.
+Please refer to the Parent-Student Handbook 22-23 or click here for important updated information regarding COVID-19 Health and safety schoool policy and guidelines.
 This includes daily health screening, sick policies and non-coronavirus-related illness.

 All students must be completely immunized in accordance with the immunization requirements set by the District of Columbia Department of Health and the Archdiocese of Washington in order to attend school in DC.